ese-msc/c-primer/part_two/04_functions.md

 }
 ```

 This has all the key features of an ordinary C/C++ function.
 They must have a fixed return type, a name (by which they can be called) and a list of arguments (i.e. a list of variables, along with their own data types).
 This argument list also counts as the top-level declaration of these variables in the function.
-The function should ensure that it eventually returns a value of the specified data type (if nothing is to be returned, the function should be declard as `void`).
+The function should ensure that it eventually returns a value of the specified data type (if nothing is to be returned, the function should be declared as `void`).

 ### Function declarations and definitions
 ```{index} functions: declaration, functions: definition